Nyoveee/reflection/README.md

 - For MSVC projects, please configure your project properties to use standard conforming preprocessor!
 ![MSVC Standard Conforming Preprocessor](image/msvcpreprocessor.png) Go to project properties > C/C++ > Preprocessor > Use Standard Conforming Preprocessor and set it to Yes (/Zc:preprocessor).

+## License
+This library is released under the terms of the MIT license.